Surgery to Repair a Cleft Palate

 Even so, a diagnosis cleft lip—with or without a cleft palate—is a serious challenge for parents, requiring participatory care.
 It is important for parents to educate themselves, to commit themselves to following doctors’ instructions, and to recognize that while we aim for perfection, the results of surgery will be modified by growth over time.

 A Team Approach

-The key, as it is so often, is teamwork: once you have a pre-natal diagnosis, you should insist on meeting all of the specialists who will work together to heal and help your child grow.
+In the case of cleft lip / palate, the key to your child’s health and happiness, as it is so often, is teamwork: once you have a pre-natal diagnosis, you should insist on meeting all of the specialists who will work together to heal and help your child grow.
 These should include a plastic surgeon, a geneticist, an ENT, a pediatric dentist, a speech therapist, and more…